 The brain weighs a lot.
 The average brain weight is between two to five pounds.
-Your brain's matter consists of a gray, jelly-like substance, called cerebrospinal fluid.
+Your brain's matter consists of a gray, jelly-like substance called cerebrospinal fluid.
 And this liquid contains millions of microscopic fibers.
-And this is the transmitter our brain uses to send electrically charged neurochemical signals around the different lobes responsible for things like emotions, coordination, speech, hearing, and balance, etc. These electrical signals travel through axonal-dendric connections.
+And this is the transmitter our brain uses to send electrically charged neurochemical signals around the different lobes responsible for emotions, coordination, speech, hearing, balance, etc. These electrical signals travel through axonal-dendric connections.
 Physicians call these signals to be "synapses."

 - Most Common Causes of Brain Damage

 - Cerebellum, Cortex, and Brain Stem

 - Your cerebellum is responsible for balance and coordination.